-While Voice/Hybrid brokerage revenues still represent the majority of BGC's overall revenues, we continue to convert our Voice/Hybrid brokerage to our higher margin, technology-driven Fenics brokerage, which has grown to represent 23% of total BGC revenues, excluding the Insurance brokerage business, during the fourth quarter of 2021.
-Over the past several years, we have invested in, and developed, new state-of-the-art trading platforms, including Fenics UST, Fenics FX, Fenics GO, and Portfolio Match, across Rates, FX, Equities, and Credit, respectively.
-We have also invested in, and deployed, trading technology solutions across our entire business, including our Voice/Hybrid brokerage desks, with an aim to increase our average broker productivity and to accelerate trends of electronic conversion.
-Underpinning our efforts to automate and electronify our overall brokerage businesses are macro trends across the capital markets, where the adoption of electronic trading has accelerated in recent years.
+While Voice and Hybrid brokerage revenues still represent the majority of BGC's overall revenues, we continue to convert our Voice and Hybrid brokerage to our higher margin, technology-driven Fenics business, which has grown to represent 25% of total BGC revenues during the fourth quarter and year end 2022.
+Over the past several years, we have invested in, and developed, new state-of-the-art trading platforms, including Fenics UST, Fenics FX, Fenics GO, and PortfolioMatch, across Rates, FX, Equities, and Credit, respectively.
+We have also invested in, and deployed, trading technology solutions across our entire business, including our Voice and Hybrid brokerage desks, with an aim to increase our average broker productivity and to accelerate trends of electronic conversion.
+Underpinning our efforts to automate and electronify our overall brokerage business are macro trends across the capital markets, where the adoption of electronic trading has accelerated in recent years.

-In the first quarter of 2021, we began to categorize our Fenics business as Fenics Markets and Fenics Growth Platforms:
+Beginning in 2021, we began to categorize our Fenics business as Fenics Markets and Fenics Growth Platforms as follows:

-- Fenics Markets includes the fully electronic portion of BGC's brokerage businesses, data, software and post-trade revenues that are unrelated to Fenics Growth Platforms, as well as Fenics Integrated revenues.
+- Fenics Markets includes the Fully Electronic portion of BGC's brokerage business, data, software and post-trade revenues that are unrelated to Fenics Growth Platforms, as well as Fenics Integrated revenues.
 Fenics Integrated, introduced during the second quarter of 2020, seamlessly integrates hybrid liquidity with customer electronic orders either by GUI and/or API.
-Desks are categorized as "Fenics Integrated" if they utilize sufficient levels of technology such that significant amounts of their transactions can be or are executed without broker intervention and have expected pre-tax margins of at least 25%. - Fenics Growth Platforms includes Fenics UST, Fenics GO, Lucera, Fenics FX and other newer standalone platforms.
+Desks are categorized as "Fenics Integrated" if they utilize sufficient levels of technology such that significant amounts of their transactions can be or are executed without broker intervention and have expected pre-tax margins of at least 25%. - Fenics Growth Platforms includes Fenics UST, Fenics GO, Lucera, Fenics FX, PortfolioMatch and other newer standalone platforms.
 Revenues generated from data, software and post-trade attributable to Fenics Growth Platforms are included within their related businesses.

-We have leveraged our hybrid platform to provide real-time product and price discovery information through applications such as BGC Trader.
+We have leveraged our Hybrid platform to provide real-time product and price discovery information through applications such as BGC Trader.
 We also provide straight-through processing to our customers for an increasing number of products.
 Our end-to-end solution includes real-time and auction-based transaction processing, credit and risk management tools and back-end processing and billing systems.
 Customers can access our trading application through our privately managed global high speed data network, over the Internet, or through third-party communication networks.

-On November 3, 2021, the Company announced FMX, which combines Fenics UST's leading U.S. Treasury business with a state-of-the-art U.S. Rates futures platform in development.
-Following the announcement and consultation with BGC's global clients and strategic partners, FMX will expand the scope of its futures product offering to cover the entire U.S. Rates Futures complex.
+On November 3, 2021, the Company announced FMX, which will include Fenics' U.S. Treasury business with a state-of-the-art U.S. Rates futures platform.
+FMX is expected to complete all regulatory filings and submissions by the end of the first quarter.
+We remain on track for a soft launch of our futures platform, and we expect to announce our FMX strategic investors prior to the launch.
 For more information about FMX, see "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Overview and Business Environment."